 The DRC is the world’s top cobalt-producing country, so it’s no surprise that the largest cobalt mines are located in the country.

-In the past few years, interest in cobalt has increased due to its use in lithium-ion batteries used to power electric cars.
+Interest in cobalt has increased in recent years due to its use in the lithium-ion batteries used to power electric cars.

 For investors who want to learn more about the sector, here’s an overview of the world’s largest cobalt mines, according to the most recent data from S&P Global Market Intelligence.